neveldo/TextGenerator/README.md

-Just a POC of a "simple but extensible" generator of automated texts.
+TextGenerator is a tool that aims to automate the generation of text from data by using a template.
 Feel free to comment and contribute.

-It allows to generate automated text from a template and some data (tags).

 # Tags